kojix2/libui_paradise/README.md

 If it is not in **ffi.rb** then support for that was not (yet) added.

+Individual enum entries can also be seen.
+For instance, for font-related data the following attributes are in use:

+    AttributeTypeFamily         = 0
+    AttributeTypeSize           = 1
+    AttributeTypeWeight         = 2
+    AttributeTypeItalic         = 3
+    AttributeTypeStretch        = 4
+    AttributeTypeColor          = 5
+    AttributeTypeBackground     = 6
+    AttributeTypeUnderline      = 7
+    AttributeTypeUnderlineColor = 8
+    AttributeTypeFeatures       = 9

 You can probably use the rubygems features of comparing old gem releases with one another to see which support has been added to ruby-libui over the past months or so.
 Most work was probably done